Empower Blog

 Wealth Management by CommunityAmerica

 Wealth Management by CommunityAmerica is rooted in helping individuals, business owners and families with financial and investment planning to help them achieve a financial peace of mind.
 At the center of our Wealth Management practice is a focus on you, the member.
-We know everyone’s financial situation is unique.
-By understanding your goals and financial aspirations, we can craft a roadmap that can assist you in reaching them.
-Whether you’re looking to build and preserve wealth, plan for college expenses, save for retirement or leave something for the people and organizations you care about, our Wealth Advisors are here to guide you through your short- and long-term plans to strengthen your financial health.

-Securities and advisory services offered through Copper Financial Network (Copper Financial), LLC, Member FINRA/SIPC.
-Copper Financial is a SEC registered investment adviser.
-Copper Financial is a wholly-owned subsidiary of CommunityAmerica Credit Union.
-Wealth Management by CommunityAmerica is a marketing name used by Copper Financial.
-For important disclosures from Copper Financial, including our Form CRS, please visit here.
-Investment and insurance products, including annuities:
+Securities and advisory services offered through Copper Financial Network, LLC (“Copper Financial”), a broker-dealer and SEC registered investment adviser.
+Member FINRA/SIPC.
+Copper Financial is a wholly-owned subsidiary of CommunityAmerica Credit Union (“CommunityAmerica”) and makes non-deposit investment products and services available to its members.
+Representatives are registered with Copper Financial.
+CommunityAmerica and Wealth Management by CommunityAmerica are not broker-dealers or investment advisers.
+For important disclosures from Copper Financial please visit here.

 Are Not Deposits